History of Brewster's Woods

 A recognized leader in ornithology, Brewster was the founder of the Nuttall Ornithological Club and co-founder of the American Ornithologists’ Union, the Curator of Ornithology at Harvard’s Museum of Comparative Zoology, and Mass Audubon’s first President, where he served for 17 years.

 In the early 1890s Brewster purchased the 300-acre October Farm in Concord as a respite from his city life in Cambridge.
 Here he embarked on extensive field work taking full advantage of the forest, meadows, and extensive wetlands on the banks of the Concord River.

-Much of his work can be examined through his extensive journal entries, letters, manuscripts, field notes, and photographs, which are currently being digitized by the Museum of Comparative Zoology (MCZ), where the collection is held.
+Much of his work can be examined through his extensive journal entries, letters, manuscripts, field notes, and photographs, which have been digitized by the Museum of Comparative Zoology (MCZ), where the collection is held.

 Nearly 2,000 of Brewster’s glass plate negatives are in the collection of Mass Audubon's Museum of American Bird Art (MABA).
 MCZ and MABA staff are taking a close look at many aspects of Brewster’s work, including an exploration of the significant role played by Robert Gilbert, a Black man who collaborated with Brewster in his photography and research.

 After his passing in 1919, Brewster’s land was divided and sold to different owners.
 His obituary, written by Henry Wetherbee Henshaw for The Auk Vol XXXVII (no 1): 1-23, noted how much his Concord estate meant to him.
 In fact, he worried that “all the interest in his Concord place was destined to lapse when he was through with it.”
 It also noted that he often “discussed its availability for a duck or game breeding place, or for a bird refuge.”